amcharts/amcharts-wp/readme.txt

 == Frequently Asked Questions ==

-= Does this plugin work with the free/commercial versions of amCharts libraries =
+= Does this plugin work with the free/commercial versions of amCharts libraries? =

 Yes.
 You can either set the plugin to use publically available libraries loaded from www.amcharts.com or from your local server.

+= Which version of amCharts library does the plugin use?

+Plugin will use amCharts 4 when installed anew.
+You are able to switch between versions in plugin's settings.

 = Will I be able to visually edit settings and data? =